C4T-BuT-S4D/hackceler8-2023/README.md

-# hackceler8-2023
+# Hackceler8 2023

-Tooling for Google CTF Hackceler8 2023 by C4T BuT S4D team
+Tooling for the Google CTF 2023 Hackceler8 finals by the C4T BuT S4D team.

 ## Features